kbedros9090/ShaftDynamicsSimulatorProject/README.md

 This project investigates the nonlinear dynamics of a rotational steel shaft under motor-applied torque as a multidomain system.
 It compares MATLAB (with friction) and Simulink simulations (without friction).
 A custom GUI synchronizes MATLAB and Simulink/Simscape results in a linked animation for direct visual comparison over time.
 Validation is achieved by examining peak responses in graphs and through numerical comparison.
 The study demonstrates how friction influences shaft behavior, providing insight for the design and control of rotational systems.

 ## Features
-   - Integrated MATLAB and Simulink simulations for frictional and ideal scenarios
+   - Integrated MATLAB and Simulink simulations
-   - Interactive and Unified GUI that serves as the hub for the project
+   - Interactive and Unified
    - Adjustable shaft properties and torques
    - Real-time visualization of torque, angular displacement, and friction effects
-   - Angular position (θ) graphs showing shaft rotation over time
+   - Wrapped angular position (θ) graphs
    - Synchronized and timed graphs and animations of the shaft face
-   - Full rotation counter to track the number of complete shaft rotations
+   - Full rotation counter
    - Simulation control panel to run, clear, and replay results

 ## File Descriptions